Haw-Shiuan Chang

 profile-hschang-6.jpeg

-I am a postdoctoral scientist at Amazon AGI Foundations.
-I am on the job market now.
-My current research goal is to reduce the hallucination of LLMs in fundamental ways.
-I am especially interested in 1) identifying if the next word generated by a LLM comes from LLM’s guess, memory, or causal inference, and 2) designing the knowledge representations that facilitate the communication between humans and LLMs.
-Previously, I got my PhD at the University of Massachusetts Amherst advised by Professor Andrew McCallum.
-I worked with Yu-Chiang Frank Wang and Kuan-Ta Chen in Academia Sinica, Taiwan.
-I received BS in EECS Undergraduate Honors Program from National Yang Ming Chiao Tung University (NYCU), Taiwan.
+Previously, I was a postdoctoral scientist at Amazon AGI Foundations and worked with Professor Violet Peng, Professor Mohit Bansal, and Dr. Tagyoung Chung.
+I got my PhD at the University of Massachusetts Amherst, advised by Professor Andrew McCallum.
+Prior to PhD, I worked with Professor Yu-Chiang Frank Wang and Dr. Kuan-Ta Chen at Academia Sinica, Taiwan.
+I received my BS in the EECS Undergraduate Honors Program from National Yang Ming Chiao Tung University (NYCU), Taiwan.

 To Copy, or not to Copy; That is a Critical Issue of the Output Softmax Layer in Neural Sequential Recommenders